DJFox11/planet-simulation-python/README.md

 ## License
 This project is open source and available under the [MIT License](LICENSE).

-## Acknowledgments
-This project is inspired by classical orbital mechanics and aims to visualize the beauty of celestial movements in a simplified form.

 ## Contact
 If you have questions, suggestions, or issues, please feel free to open an issue on the repository or reach out to me.